jan-revay/initPC/README.md

 Yes, the refresh command should be idempotent.
 This is also partly verified in CI via GitHub actions (TODO make sure).

-### 4. Does running the `refresh` command after a change in this repo on a new machine produce an equivalent state to running `refresh` on an existing machine?
+### 4. Does running the `refresh` command after a change in this repo on a clean machine (new OS install) produce an equivalent state to running `refresh` on an existing machine?
+Why not to use Nix instead?

-In general no.
+In general no. Only the Nix package manager can do that well.
+It would be hard to replicate that elsewhere.
+However, the whole configuration of a new machine takes just around 20 minutes with these scripts.
+Therefore if the state of an existing machine and the state described in this repo diverge too much, it should be possible to reinstall the OS and reconfigure the machine from a clean state fairly quickly (TODO after the backup solution is also finished).
+Hence despite the fact that Nix is more capable in this regard, it is still possible to achieve a similar practical effect using this init script.
+As Nix is a bit less common than Debian and Ubuntu, I have chosen to use Debian package manager as a default instead of Nix.
+However, I plan to implement the initPC script for Nix as well and I am also considering using Nix more in the future.

 TODO - when does this hold and when it does not?